DanielOyewole/Infrastructure-Deployment-Pipeline-Project/README.md

 - CloudWatch metrics for application and infrastructure
 - CloudWatch Logs for application logs
 - CloudWatch Alarms for critical metrics
-- X-Ray for distributed tracing (optional)
+- X-Ray for distributed tracing (this is optional)

 ## Deployment Strategy